 A referral from your physician is required for all tests in Cardio-Respiratory.

-General Site: 4001 Leslie St., Toronto, (Sheppard Avenue East & Leslie Street)
+General site: 4001 Leslie Street, Toronto, (Sheppard Avenue East and Leslie Street)

-Branson Ambulatory Care Centre: 555 Finch Ave.
-W. Toronto (Bathurst Street & Finch Avenue)
+Branson Ambulatory Care Centre: 555 Finch Avenue West, Toronto (Bathurst Street and Finch Avenue)

 Hours and Contact Information